xdmushui/partner-center-sdk/develop/get-agreement-metadata.md

 [!INCLUDE [<Partner Center PowerShell module support details>](<../includes/powershell-module-support.md>)]

-To retrieve agreement metadata for the Microsoft Cloud Agreement:
+To retrieve agreement metadata for the Microsoft Customer Agreement:

 Use the [**Get-PartnerAgreementDetail**](https://docs.microsoft.com/powershell/module/partnercenter/partner-center/get-partneragreementdetail) command.
-Then search for the item within the collection, which corresponds to the Microsoft Cloud Agreement:
+Then search for the item within the collection, which corresponds to the Microsoft Customer Agreement:

 ```powershell
 Get-PartnerAgreementDetail | Where-Object {$_.AgreementType -eq 'MicrosoftCloudAgreement'} | Select-Object -First 1